Rates of convergence for multivariate normal approximation with applications to dense graphs and doubly indexed permutation statistics: Main results

 \section{Main results}

-Stein couplings were introduced by \cite{Chen2010b} in order to unify many of the approaches developed around Stein's method for normal approximation, such as local approach, size biasing and exchangeable pairs, to name but a few.
-In the spirit of \cite{Chen2010b} we give a multivariate definition of Stein couplings.
+Stein couplings were introduced by Chen and R{\"o}llin \cite{Chen2010b} in order to unify many of the approaches developed around Stein's method for normal approximation, such as local approach, size biasing and exchangeable pairs, to name but a few.
+In the spirit of Chen and R{\"o}llin \cite{Chen2010b}, we give a multivariate definition of Stein couplings.